John Stewart-Murray, 7th Duke of Atholl

 John James Hugh Henry Stewart-Murray, 7th Duke of Atholl, KT (6 August 1840 – 20 January 1917), styled Marquess of Tullibardine between 1846 and 1864, was a Scottish peer.

 Background and education

 Atholl was the only child of George Murray, 6th Duke of Atholl, and Anne, daughter of Henry Home-Drummond.
 He was educated at Eton.

+He owned 201,000 acres in Perthshire.

 Career

 Atholl served in the Scots Fusilier Guards, achieving the rank of captain in 1864.
 The latter year he also succeeded his father in the dukedom.
-In 1865 he registered the additional surname of Stewart at the Lyon Court.
+In 1865. he registered the additional surname of Stewart at the Lyon Court.
 From 1878 to 1917 he served as Lord-Lieutenant of Perthshire.
 He was appointed a Knight of the Thistle in 1868 and was Chancellor of the Order of the Thistle from 1913 until his death.

 He is also remembered for having devoted years of his life to editing the records of the family and the related history.

-Family
+Marriage and issue

+In 1863, a few months before he succeeded his father, Lord Tullibardine married Louisa Moncreiffe, daughter of Sir Thomas Moncreiffe of that Ilk, 7th Baronet.

+The couple had four sons (of whom the eldest died in infancy) and three daughters (all of whom survived to adulthood):